bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments.md

 So it definitely increases the time you need to verify blocks.
 If you look at that from the perspective of your node is running you know, it's already synced and it's just running then one block comes in every 10 minutes your node will verify that block in a few seconds.
 So maybe it'll take half a second longer.
-That's fine that The bigger barrier is when you first want to sync the whole node.
+That's fine, the bigger barrier is when you first want to sync the whole node.
 If you want to restore from a backup, things get a little bit more hairy.
-But I think we can-
-...get into that later.
+But I think we can get into that later.

 Ruben: 00:17:09